 Developing Zendesk apps without some local testing tools is possible but not easy.
 For example, each time you want to test a change, you have to package and upload the app and then install and run it remotely in Zendesk Support.
 To get around this problem, you can use a collection of local development tools called Zendesk Apps Tools (ZAT).
 Among other tasks, ZAT lets you do the following:

 - Automatically create all the necessary files and folders for a new app

 - Test your app locally in a browser

 - Validate your app

 - Package your app for upload

-This article explains how to install and use the tools on the command line in macOS, Ubuntu for Windows 10, and Windows.
+This article explains how to install and use the tools on the command line in macOS and Ubuntu for Windows 10.
 It covers the following topics: